yudhisteer/WTF-is-CI-CD-pipeline-/README.md

 ### 1.1.3 Sub-Package

-A sub-package is a package that is nested within another package.
+A sub-package is a package that is nested within another package - who thought?
 It follows the same structure as a regular package, containing an `__init__.py` file and potentially other modules or sub-packages.
 Sub-packages help organize code hierarchically, allowing for more complex and structured applications.

 For example, consider a comprehensive `machine_learning` package that contains sub-packages for different categories of algorithms: